leplusorg/docker-tor/README.md

 ## Configuration

-The configuration file used by Tor in this container is `/et/tor/torrc` but it is generated on startup by the script `tor-wrapper.sh` using the `torrc.template` file.
-The file is based on the `torrc.sample` configuration that comes with Tor.
+The configuration file used by TOR in this container is `/et/tor/torrc` but it is generated on startup by the script `tor-wrapper.sh` using the `torrc.template` file.
+The file is based on the `torrc.sample` configuration that comes with TOR.
 But some configuration options have been made configurable using OS environment variables.
 You can set a custom value for these variables for example using the `-e` option of Docker.
 Below are the variables currently